bb-mvp/kafka-pipeline/README.md

 Kafka Stream topic is needed in order to join messages from 2 different topics.
 In our case those two topics are linked to the tables from Posgresql that mimics the payment solution: `mc_payments` and `mc_status`.

+An the end of the setup you will have multiple topics that will take care of different transaction statuses:
+- trans_status_init - topic that provides only the first PENDING status for the transaction history
+- trans_status_ok - topic that provides only the PROCESSED status for transaction history

 The steps for having that are:
 1. Navigate to your new cluster on Confluent Cloud
 2. Click on ksqlDB on the left menu: